Distal Gastrectomy (Open)

 Statement of Consent

-The patient referred to in this video article has given their informed consent to be filmed and is aware that information and images will be published on-line.
+The patient referred to in this video article has given his informed consent to be filmed and is aware that his personal health information will be published online in unidentified fashion.

 - Mullen JT.
 Chapter 87 Gastric Cancer.
 Mastery of Surgery, 7th Edition.
 2017.